SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/test_practices/encouraged/page_object_models.en.md

 may improve maintainability and reduce code duplication.

 ## Other Design Patterns Used in Testing
 There are other design patterns that also may be used in testing.
-Some use a Page Factory for instantiating their page objects.
 Discussing all of these is beyond the scope of this user guide.
 Here, we merely want to introduce the concepts to make the reader aware of some of the things that can be done.
 As was mentioned earlier, many have blogged on this topic and we encourage the